Updated November 2017

 come up slightly higher on the top of the foot (along with the laces) which allowed us to tighten the ankle opening sufficiently to keep our foot in place and minimize heel lift.
 Even the slightest heel lift can be a recipe for severe blisters over time, so if you can't get a good fit in that area you should consider a different pair.
 Once again this is an issue that arises from variances in foot and shoe shape; every one is a little different.

 While most hiking shoes are designed for day hiking with minimal pack weight, some people prefer to wear low cut shoes for all of their backcountry adventures.
-If you need substantial ankle support, a hiking boot is definitely recommended for all of your hiking needs, but if not there's no reason why you can't try wearing hiking shoes with a backpack and see if that works for you.
-Definitely look for a more rugged pair, like the Vasque Talus Trek Low UltraDry - Women's
+If you need substantial ankle support, a hiking boot is best for all of your hiking needs, but if not there's no reason why you can't try wearing hiking shoes with a backpack and see if that works for you.
+You'll want to look for a more rugged pair, like the Vasque Talus Trek Low UltraDry - Women's

 or the Lowa Renegade II GTX Lo

 .
-These pairs are really just low-cut versions of full hiking boots, and still provide a good amount of overall stability.
+These pairs are low-cut versions of full hiking boots, and still provide a good amount of overall stability.
 Lighter weight trail runner/hiking shoe crossovers, like the Salomon Ellipse GTX - Women's

 and The North Face Hedgehog Fastpack GTX - Women's